automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 ```

 On activating sync, the coordinator activates both an [NWBrowser](https://developer.apple.com/documentation/network/nwbrowser) and [NWListener](https://developer.apple.com/documentation/network/nwlistener) instance.
-In addition to activating the network services, the coordinator starts a timer that is used to drive checks for documents to determine if they should send a network sync message as a publisher.
+In addition to activating the network services, the coordinator starts a timer to drive checks for document updates to determine if they should send a network sync message.
-When established, connections subscribe to the timer to drive checks of the referenced Automerge document to synchronize it.
+When a connection is established, it subscribes to the timer to drive checks to sync the Automerge document.

 #### Network Browser

-The browser looks for nearby peers that the app can sync documents with, while the listener provides the means to accept network connections from a peer.
+The browser looks for nearby peers that the app can sync with, while the listener provides the means to accept network connections.
 The actual sync connection can be initiated by either peer, and only one needs to be initiated to support sync.

 The browser filters results by the type of network protocol it is initialized with: [AutomergeSyncProtocol](https://github.com/automerge/MeetingNotes/blob/main/MeetingNotes/PeerNetworking/AutomergeSyncProtocol.swift).
-The handler provide to the browser additionally filters the results to only forward the results from other peers on the network.
+The `NWBrowser` instance sees all available listeners, including itself, when the listener is active.
-The `NWBrowser` instance sees all available, local listeners including itself when the listener is active.
+The handler that processes browser updates filters the results to only show other peers on the network.

 ```swift
 // Only show broadcasting peers that doesn't have the name